AU-BCE-EE/STM-applications/README.md

 Scripts for parameter estimation based on fitting to measurements made at 3 sites in Sweden.

 # `par_sets`
-If you are here for just the latest version of the default parameter file, you can find it here.
+If you are here for just the latest version of the default parameter file, this directory is the place to look.
 For information on how these values were determined, see the `par_est` directory.
-The file `pars.txt` will contain the latest parameter set, while earlier versions can be identified by the version number in the file names.
+The file `pars.txt` will contain the latest parameter set, while the latest (a copy) and earlier versions can be identified by the version number in the file names.

 # Bugs and more
 If you find a problem in this repo (e.g., examples don't work or you see a mistake) please create an [issue](https://github.com/sashahafner/STM-applications/issues).
 Some anticipated issues are listed below.

 * Missing stm.exe on Windows.
-Windows anti-virus software may delete stm.exe as soon as it is downloaded simply because it is an executable.
+Windows anti-virus software may delete stm.exe as soon as it is downloaded from the STM repo simply because it is an executable.
 * Missing R or R packages.
 The plots in examples 3 and 4 will not be created unless R and all required packages are installed (see `examples/*/R_scripts/packages.R`) and the `Rscript` command works.